Alberto Cutié: Personal life

 On May 5, 2009, Cutié asked church officials for a time of reflection and a leave of absence from his media programs and pastoral work after publication of pictures in which he was shown kissing and touching Ruhama Buni Canellis at a public beach while still a Catholic priest.
 Cutié asked the Archdiocese of Miami for some time to think and make a decision on where his life as a priest was heading.

 As a result, the Archdiocese of Miami granted him a leave of absence for an undefined period of personal decision making.
 After meeting with two of his bishops and informing them of his decision, he chose to continue his ministry as a married priest in the Episcopal Church, part of the Anglican Communion.

 On May 11, 2009, Cutié was interviewed by Maggie Rodriguez of CBS' The Early Show.
 He said that he was thinking about leaving the Roman Catholic Church for a woman he loves.
 He said that he respected the existing rule of mandatory celibacy and acknowledged that some priests remain dedicated to that calling.
-There are many priests in communion with the Vatican who are married, but they are not members of the Latin Rite.
+There are many priests in communion with the Vatican who are married, but they are mostly members of the Eastern Catholic Churches.
 He stated he did not want to become the "anti-celibacy priest".

 On May 13, 2009, Cutié was interviewed by Teresa Rodríguez on the Univision show Aquí y Ahora.
 He said: "I do regret if my actions hurt people with all my heart", adding "[t]here are other ways to serve God.
 I am not the same man I was when I entered the seminary 22 years ago."
 By the end of the month Cutié announced that he had been in the process of discerning entering the Episcopal Church for the last couple of years, which in turn helped him consolidate marriage and his calling to serve God.

 On July 11, 2011, Cutié aired his first English-speaking syndicated daytime talk show, Father Albert.
 The show was produced by Debmar-Mercury, the same company that syndicates South Park and Family Feud as a summer test-run.

 Father Albert returned to daily radio with Univision in March 2020, during the COVID-19 pandemic with a daily call-in Talk-Show which had a huge reception by the Latino audience.
 In 2021, he returned to daytime television with a new version of his long-time Talk-Show "Hablando Claro con el Padre Alberto" on Mega TV, part of the Spanish Broadcasting System (SBS) conglomerate of radio and television stations.